 Just as most computers are programmed and work automatically, the brain and nervous system operate the same way.
 The brain and nervous system become programmed by your life events beginning from the day you are conceived up to the present moment.
 A computer automatically runs it programs behind the scenes just as you automatically breathe, digest food, move blood around the body, and carry out many other functions unconsciously.
 If you have had in your life or have now any mental, emotional, or physical traumas or stresses, your brain and nervous system automatically learns to overprotect you.
 This part of the nervous system (autonomic) is like an old rudimentary computer.
 It only knows two things, safety and danger.
 When the brain perceives any danger, it switches into protection mode and automatically without your conscious consent, turns on a host of biochemical reactions that affect all systems of your body (circulatory, immune, skeletal, excretory, muscular, endocrine, digestive, and respiratory).
 Here are just a few signs and symptoms that an overprotective nervous system is at work: poor digestion/indigestion (IBS, colitis, eating disorders), constipation, anxiety and worry, shallow breathing (chest breathing), increased heart rate, poor quality sleep, restlessness, night sweats, decreased libido, fatigue, nervousness, increased agitation/irritability, increased muscle tension (chronic pain & fibromyalgia, headaches, TMJ), increased inflammation, increased susceptibility to infections, etc. You can end up with many different symptoms, chronic pain being just one of them.
-On my intake form I ask about 37 different conditions that can result from an overactive and overprotective brain and nervous system.

 What many people don’t realize is the brain and nervous system can get stuck in protection mode when current and past mental, emotional, or physical traumas or stresses (dangers) have not been resolved.
 The brain and nervous system also become more sensitized with every stress that occurs in your life and the longer you’ve had your condition the more sensitive and reactive it becomes to protect you from what it perceives as dangerous.
 In essence, the brain and nervous system become conditioned to overprotect you.
 Overprotection over time results in a host of physical health conditions and symptoms that don’t go away.
 When you work with me, you will learn much more about what has conditioned your brain and nervous system to overprotect you and contribute to your symptoms.
 I will teach you how to change your conditioned patterns so your brain and nervous system can learn to feel safe, instead of being turned on to protect you from perceived dangers.